Majhowlia railway station

-Majhowlia railway station is a railway station on Muzaffarpur–Gorakhpur main line under the Samastipur railway division of East Central Railway zone.
+Majhowlia railway station (station code: MJL), is a railway station on Muzaffarpur–Gorakhpur main line under the Samastipur railway division of East Central Railway zone.
 Government Polytechnic West Champaran (under Department of Science, Technology and Technical Education Department, Bihar, Patna) is situated only 3 KM away from this railway station.It provides a very good connectivity for students who come for study from Motihari or Other places.This is situated at Majhowlia in West Champaran district of the Indian state of Bihar.